Derivative of a Function

 $$ f'(x)=Df=\frac{dy}{dx}=y' $$

-The expression dy/dx is called Leibniz’s notation.
+The notation dy/dx is known as Leibniz notation.

 Conditions for Differentiability